Here are a few ideas for using your dried orange slices - http://bit.ly/1bRTMKz

 I turned mine every twenty minutes or so, gently prising them off the rack with a spatula, but it' really worth it.
 When ready, remove from oven, cool on the rack and use to decorate your home.

-The orange slices may still be moist or sticky, but will eventually dry out.
+but will eventually dry out.
 I recommend trying a small batch first, to see how you go.
 Remember gelatin powder isn't always vegetarian.

-Leave on a tea towel (not a fluffy one) or on the radiator.
+Leave on a tea towel (not a fluffy one) or

 Aging Dried Orange Slices